artonge/FLAP/README.md

 #### Enabling development settings

 Docker-compose [allows overriding](https://docs.docker.com/compose/extends/) the default `docker-compose.yml`.
-To do that, you can copy the `docker-compose.env.yml` to `docker-compose.override.yml`.
+To do that, you can copy the `docker-compose.dev.yml` to `docker-compose.override.yml`.

-This allow us to redefine services and to run them in a none production mode.
+This allows to redefine services and to run them in a none production mode.

 `docker-compose.dev.yml` will do three things: